-We conduct our business primarily through the VIE and its subsidiaries in China.
-Our operations in China are governed by PRC laws and regulations.
-The PRC government has significant oversight and discretion over the conduct of our business, and it may influence our operations, which could result in a material adverse change in our operation and/or the value of our ADSs.
 Also, the PRC government has recently indicated an intent to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers.
 For example, on July 6, 2021, the relevant PRC government authorities made public the Opinions on Strictly Scrutinizing Illegal Securities Activities in Accordance with the Law.
 These opinions emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies and proposed to take effective measures, such as promoting the construction of relevant regulatory systems to deal with the risks and incidents faced by China-based overseas-listed companies.
 On December 28, 2021, the CAC and 12 other governmental authorities jointly issued the Measures, which required that, among others, internet platform operators holding over one million users' personal information shall apply with the Cybersecurity Review Office for a cybersecurity review before any public offering at a foreign stock exchange.
 On November 14, 2021, the CAC released the Regulations on the Network Data Security, or the Draft Regulations, for public comments, which stipulates, among others, that a prior cybersecurity review is required for listing abroad of data processors which process over one million users' personal information, and the listing of data processors in Hong Kong which affects or may affect national security.
-Since the Measures are relatively new and Draft Regulations are in the process of being formulated and the Opinions remain unclear on how it will be interpreted, amended and implemented by the relevant PRC governmental authorities, it remains uncertain how PRC governmental authorities will regulate overseas listing in general and whether we are required to obtain any specific regulatory approvals from the CAC or any other PRC governmental authorities for our offshore offerings.
-If the CAC or other regulatory agencies later promulgate new rules or explanations requiring that we obtain their approvals for our future offshore offerings, we may be unable to obtain such approvals in a timely manner, or at all, and such approvals may be rescinded even if obtained.
+On February 17, 2023, the CSRC issued the Overseas Listing Filing Rules, which were take effect on March 31, 2023.
+According to the Overseas Listing Filing Rules, the overseas offering and listing by a PRC domestic company, whether directly or indirectly, shall be filed with the CSRC.
+Any subsequent filing or reporting matters of our company in the future, such as future offshore listings, refinancing and other capital raising activities, as well as other major events, including but not limited to the change of control, investigated or punished by overseas securities regulatory authorities or relevant competent authorities, changing listing status or listing sector, terminating the listing voluntarily or forcibly, and changing our major business activities, may be subject to additional filing or report requirements.
+On February 24, 2023, the CSRC and the relevant government authorities released the Provisions on Strengthening Confidentiality and Archives Administration in Respect of Overseas Issuance and Listing of Securities by Domestic Enterprises, or the provisions.
+Since such regulations, rules and measures and evolving, it remains unclear on how it will be interpreted, amended and implemented by the relevant PRC governmental authorities.
+We may be unable to obtain such approvals in a timely manner, or at all, and such approvals may be rescinded even if obtained.
 Any such circumstance could significantly limit or completely hinder our ability to continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.
 In addition, implementation of industry-wide regulations directly targeting our operations could cause the value of our securities to significantly decline.
 Therefore, investors of our company and our business face potential uncertainty from actions taken by the PRC government affecting our business.